 Upskilling also has a number of other advantages: –

-- A better understanding of your industry: The things you learnt at the time you first honed your skill may not be all there is to know about the industry.
+- A better understanding of your industry: The things you learned at the time you first honed your skill may not be all there is to know about the industry.
 By upskilling, you charge yourself to learn even more.

 - Client satisfaction: To satisfy today’s clients, your skillset has to be up-to-date.
 And that’s where upskilling comes in.
-It equips you with the most-recent tools and skills required to meet client expectations.
+It equips you with the most recent tools and skills required to meet client expectations.

 - Keeps your resume fresh and makes you marketable: By upskilling, you learn and apply new skills, thus improving your overall outlook in front of clients or hirers.
-Also, upskilling makes you qualified and marketable for new job roles that may not have existed when you first honed your skill.
+Also, upskilling makes you qualified and marketable for new job roles that may not have existed when you first honed your skills.

 - Increased confidence: Upskilling gives you the self-belief that you have the right skills the market demands.